 - Ruminating on thoughts

-While these certainly are not all of the symptoms that people can experience when dealing with depression, they are some of the most common.
+While these mental health statistics in Tennessee certainly are not all of the symptoms that people can experience when dealing with depression, they are some of the most common.
 When depression goes untreated, these and other symptoms can intensify in severity, creating problems for individuals in their personal and professional lives.
 The likelihood of people with depression turning to the abuse of drugs and alcohol to cope is much higher than those who do not experience this mental health condition, adding another layer of complexity to this popular mood disorder.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that 4.3% of adults ages 18 and older who live in Tennessee have mental health conditions like depression, as well as bipolar disorder, schizophrenia, and more.
 Despite mental health conditions being a major problem in the state, Tennessee mental health statistics state that only 43.2% of Tennesseans with a mental health condition reach out for treatment.